glide112/xtcmd/README.md

 ### Using a script to read commands from a file (Windows):

 You can write a vbscript to read from a file but reccomend using expect from crygwin console.<br>
-*xtcmd-Win.zip: compiled on x64 Winodows uding gcc 5.0.3
+*xtcmd-Win.zip: compiled on x64 Winodows using gcc 5.0.3

 ============================================================
 ### Usage